guardian/frontend/docs/03-dev-howtos/14-implement-google-analytics.md

 ```

-Incrimenting metrics is done to give a truer account of the actions that are happening on the video, out of the box, it would give a session level interaction, not a hit level.
+Incrementing metrics is done to give a truer account of the actions that are happening on the video, out of the box, it would give a session level interaction, not a hit level.

 # Click Events